Undulating, great paths, good views

 - Walk down this lane, past Foxes Lane on your right and continue heading west until you see a footpath sign on your left.

-- Take this, go through a bachelor gate, turn right and follow the path with the hedge on your right and the field on your left.
+- Take this, go through a gate, turn right and follow the path with the hedge on your right and the field on your left.

 - At the fence turn right, take the small footbridge on your left, and continue west with the hedge on your right and field on your left.